1.6Position within the Value Chain

 The second phase consists of an evaluation of the reservoir to assess the amount of hydrocarbon and its composition.
 Through a combination of drilling of appraisal wells and simulation of the well fluid behaviour, the field development plan is optimized.

 In the third phase, the field development plan is finalized and SBM Offshore’s clients can specify the amount of production wells, the subsea equipment and the production requirements of the platform to produce from the reservoir.
-In this phase, SBM Offshore is contracted to engineer, procure, construct, commission and install the production facility.
+In this phase, SBM Offshore is contracted to engineer, procure, construct, commission and install the production facility or to performstudies prior to advancing to the stage.

 SBM Offshore does not own any oil or gas reserves.
-As a consequence, SBM Offshore’s business model depends on the quality of its services and not on production volume, nor the sales price of oil and gas.
+As a consequence, SBM Offshore’s profitability depends on the quality of its services and not on production volume, nor the sales price of oil and gas.

 SBM Offshore’s Value Chain

-SBM Offshore’s Value Chain is reflected in the lifecycle circle of the full service of producing oil and gas offshore for its clients.
-There are three main elements related to this service that require different skill sets and have a different value proposition.
+SBM Offshore’s Value Chain is reflected in the life cycle circle of the full service of producing oil and gas offshore for its clients.
+There are different elements related to this service that require different skill sets and have a different value proposition.

 Engineering and Design

 SBM Offshore has the in-house capability for conceptual studies, basic design and detailed design.
 This expertise is required to engineer the facilities to meet the specific requirements of the field development.
-SBM Offshore invests in Product and Technology Development to maintain the required technology innovation and expertise to meet the client’s requirements.
+SBM Offshore invests in product and technology development to maintain the required technology innovation and expertise to meet the client’s requirements and increase its competitive advantage.

 Procurement and Project Management